ouspg/CompSec/Lab5_ChipWhisperer/README.md

 When you have nice reference pattern, we can calculate sample distance (which is technically also time distance) between occured patterns.

-This is sample how you can print the distance between found matches.
+This is sample how you can print the distance between found matches (in this example "match" is seen as any place where difference plot falls under 10).
 ```Python
 diffs = np.array(diffs)
 loc = np.where(diffs < 10)